What is the power of persuasion?

 There’s no use in really understanding your ideal customers if you don’t put yourself in their shoes.

-Do you remember that we said that the power of persuasion is different from manipulation especially because the former takes into account the benefits that the person being influenced will get in turn?
+Do you remember that we said that the power of persuasion is different from manipulation especially because the former takes into account the benefits that the person being influenced will get in return?

 If you’re not empathetic, you’ll never be able to think of sales arguments that will possibly please your customers, much less will you actually try to sell them products that are really interesting to them.